ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Numerical experiments

-In this section, we show the performance of ChebNets in approximating a given smooth function, and compare the results with the first version PowerNets.
-In this paper we focus on the performance differences between ChebNets and PowerNets, so we only use 1-dimensional examples, more results for approximating high-dimensional problems will be reported separately.
+In this section, we show the performance of ChebNets in approximating given smooth functions, and compare the results with PowerNets.
+In this paper we focus on the performance differences between ChebNets and PowerNets, so we only use 1-dimensional examples.